ebelliveau/kafka2slides/README.md

 Don't even ask me for help setting up Kafka for you.

-This trash heap will subscribe to the `"pitchdeck"` topic.
+This trash heap will subscribe to the `"pitchdeck"` topic in the `"pitchdeck-consumer-group"` consumer group.
 No, I won't change it for you.

 Go publish some crap to the `pitchdeck` topic.
 This dumpsterfire will magically litter your Slides account with new pitchdecks featuring whatever the hell you publish to the `pitchdeck` topic.

 --

 Built with 💩 in :canada: